Quantum Algorithm for Fidelity Estimation: Introduction

-\textit{Outline}.
-The rest of this Letter is organised as follows.
-First, we describe our algorithm in detail and then analyze its complexity.
-Next, we discuss the hardness of quantum fidelity estimation.
-We conclude with a brief discussion about applications and extensions of our algorithm.
+The rest of this paper is organised as follows.
+Section \ref{sec:preliminaries} will provide necessary preliminaries.
+We will formally state our main result in Section \ref{sec:main-result}.
+Then, we will show our technique for solving square roots of positive semidefinite operators in Section \ref{sec:sqrt}.
+Our quantum algorithm for fidelity estimation and an analysis of its complexity will be elaborated in Section \ref{sec:fidelity-estimation}.
+In Section \ref{sec:hardness}, we will further discuss the hardness of quantum fidelity estimation.
+We will conclude in Section \ref{sec:conclusion} with a brief discussion about applications and extensions of our algorithm.